Guides

 statements:

-- VERIFY: Project appears in the project list
+- VERIFY: the project appears in the project list

-• Tests live in your repo — version-controlled, reviewable in PRs
+• Tests live in your repo (with Shiplight Cloud for managed execution) — version-controlled, reviewable in PRs

 • Self-healing via intent + cached locators for deterministic speed